ttkaralis/metabofon/README.md

 ## **How to use the pre-trained models**

 This script provides a generic example of how the user can load our pretrained models to predict metabolite levels directly from RNA sequencing data.
+A few things to keep in mind:
 - The RNA sequencing data must be in TPM format (csv file, sample names in rows, gene names in columns).
 - The name of the predicted metabolites must be loaded by the provided file ("y_train_features.pkl" which can be found in the same files as the pre-trained models), as the saved model does not include output names.